Medicare vs. Private Health Insurance: Which Is Better?

 Private health insurance

-Private health insurance includes coverage that you get through an employer as well as coverage that you buy on your own.
+Private health insurance includes workplace coverage and policies you buy on your own.

 Medicare vs. private health insurance: Rates